ruiking04/RoCA/README.md

 This directory contains experiment parameters for all models on AIOps (as `IOpsCompetition` in the code), UCR, SWaT, and WADI datasets.

 ### `models`
-Source code of CutAddPaste model.
+Source code of the RoCA model.

+### `data`
+Processed datasets.
+Such as data/UCR, data/WADI.

 ### `results`
 Directory where the experiment result is saved.